Advanced search and syntax rules

 Introduction

 SolarWinds Service Desk (SWSD) does not use a specific language for searches.
-It provides a search bar that allows you to search the platform based on free text or by property, for example:
+It provides a search bar that lets you search the platform based on free text or by property, for example:

 By default, the search function matches the whole term entered.
 If needed, wildcard searches can be used as follows: